TheTalentCat/website/_posts/2020/January/2020-1-14-Stay Determined.md

 ![Determined](/assets/img/determined.png)

-*If you never give up, you'll eventually have a good time*
+*If you never give up, you'll eventually have a good time.*

 Have you ever looked at a task or project, and felt intimidated?